Fritz Hippler: Conflict with Goebbels

 Goebbels could usually count on his young people.
 Nevertheless, he frequently criticized their shortcomings.
 As early as 1939, he recorded in his diaries that Hippler was intelligent but cheeky and totally contradictory.
 He also stated that Hippler was immature.
 Goebbels complained repeatedly about the disorganisation of the film department.
 Hippler suffered apparently with alcohol addiction.
 Goebbels finally discharged Hippler in June 1943 due to "mishaps, alcoholism, and family problems”, although Hippler claimed in his memoirs that he was removed due to his choice of Erich Kaestner for the screenplay of the film Münchhausen even though several of Kaestner's books and plays had been banned by the Nazis in 1933.

 After his dismissal, Hippler was accused of falsely denying his partial Jewish descent and demoted from his SS rank.
 Hippler was sent to an infantry replacement battalion of the country, according to Strauss and underwent mountain infantry training.
 Then he was again released from active duty and used until February 1945 as a front cameraman in order to produce material for newsreels.
 On 3 May 1945, he flew into Hamburg as a British prisoner of war.

 Postwar

 After the end of the Second World War, Hippler was interned and sentenced to two years in prison.
 He was able to stage a comeback after his release.
-He was interviewed in the Bill Moyers CBS Cable documentary A Walk Through the 20th Century in 1982.
+He was interviewed in the Bill Moyers PBS documentary series A Walk Through the 20th Century in 1982.

 Hippler died on 22 May 2002, at the age of 92.
 He is portrayed by Cary Elwes in the 2001 television film Uprising, and by Ralf Bauer in the 2010 film Jew Suss: Rise and Fall.